heloisethero/memo-xsv/README.md

 xsv select column1,column2 truc.csv > short_truc.csv

+# To count the number of values in a column:

-xsv frequency -s City worldcitiespop.csv --limit 5
+xsv frequency -s column table.csv --limit 5

 ## To count the number of unique values in one column